pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 1. Provider is configured to verify the pacts with tags `main` and `production`, AND the `enablePending` option is set to true.
 2. Consumer publishes a new pact with tag `main` that has a new unsupported interaction in it (as above).
-3. Next time the provider build runs, the verification of the `main` pact fails **BUT** because `enablePending` is turned on, the verification task does not exit with an error.
+3. Next time the provider build runs, the verification of the `main` pact fails **BUT** _because `enablePending` is turned on, the verification task does not exit with an error_.
 This means the pipeline continues and the provider can still deploy to production, because the verification for the `production` pact passed.
 4. Provider team is happy!

 Note that in both of these examples, the verification result sent back to the Pact Broker for the `main` pact is still a failure, and the consumer cannot be deployed in either example, as the features it requires are not yet supported (this is why a feature branch should have been used, as the consumer's own pipeline will be blocked by `can-i-deploy` reporting that the provider does not yet support the new interaction).

 ## How the "pending" property works

+The pact verification task determines whether or not to exit with an error status for a failed pact based on the value of the "pending" property for the pact content that is being verified.
 The "pending" status of a pact is a _dynamically calculated_ property, determined by the Pact Broker at the time of running the provider verifications.
 It is based on:

 * The content of the contract (also known as the "pact version")
 * The branch of the provider, as specified by the provider tags in the verification configuration